grafana/plugin-tools/docusaurus/docs/test-a-plugin/getting-started/installation.md

 </TabItem>
 </Tabs>

-## Configure Playwright
+### Step 2: Configure Playwright

 Open the `playwright.config.[js|ts]` file that was generated when Playwright was installed.

 1. Change the `baseUrl` to `'http://localhost:3000'`.
-2. Add a new initialization project that login to Grafana and stores the cookie on disk.
+2. Add a new initialization project that logins to Grafana and stores the cookie on disk.
 Then add a dependency to this project in the subsequent project that we'll use to run our plugin tests.
 By specifying this dependency, all tests in the `chromium` project will load and reuse the authenticated state from the previous project.

 ```ts
 projects: [